 …But look closer; it’s not for the reason you’re thinking.

 Researchers have come to a general consensus that smaller class sizes produce positive social, emotional, and academic results.
-Findings from numerous studies, including Glass and Smith’s research from 1978 and Tennessee’s Project STAR conducted in the mid 1980s, conclude smaller class sizes result in higher test scores, produce fewer dropouts, and level the playing field for minorities and children living in poverty.
+Findings from numerous studies, including Glass and Smith’s class size research from 1978 and Tennessee’s Project STAR conducted in the mid 1980s, conclude smaller class sizes result in higher test scores, produce fewer dropouts, and level the playing field for minorities and children living in poverty.